mindyh/mindyh.github.io/_posts/from-big-tech-to-the-public-sector.md

 ---
 layout: post
-title: From Big Tech to the Public Sector
+title: "From Big Tech to the Public Sector"
-description: "This is a story of my journey to the public sector."
+description: "How I decided on a career change"
-date: 2020-12-31
+date: 2021-12-31
 img: assets/img/hiking.jpg
 category: career
 giscus_comments: true